loftwah/linux-for-pirates/README.md

 DNS also helps to ensure that internet users can reach their destination even if the underlying landscape (IP addresses) changes.
 Just as a pirate might need to adjust their course if the winds or currents shift, DNS can automatically route internet users to the correct location even if the underlying IP addresses change.
 This helps to make the internet more reliable and accessible, even in the midst of constantly-changing conditions.

+#### Types of DNS Records

+There are several different types of DNS records that can be used to map domain names to IP addresses.
+The most common types of DNS records are A records, which map a domain name to a single IP address, and CNAME records, which map a domain name to another domain name.
+Other types of DNS records include MX records, which map a domain name to an email server, and TXT records, which can be used to store arbitrary text data.

 ### Docker

 Arr matey, ye be askin' about Docker, the popular containerization software that be makin' it easier to ship, run, and manage applications.